compsocialscience/summer-institute/2026/melbourne/training.md

 # Training Resources

 <div class="training-intro">
 This page compiles pre-reading, tools, and further reading for each confirmed session in the SICSS-Melbourne 2026 program.
-Use it to prepare before each day and to dive deeper into topics that interest you after the institute.
-Resources marked with <span class="setup-flag">Setup</span> require registration, installation, or account setup — please complete these steps before the relevant session.
+Use it to prepare before each day and to explore topics that interest you after the institute.
 </div>

 <nav class="toc-nav">